-If you’re planning your UK beach getaway for next year, you should consider Dorset’s fantastic Jurassic Coast.
+If you’re planning your UK beach getaway for next year, take a look at Dorset’s Jurassic Coast.
 This 95-mile-long stretch of southern English coastline boasts some truly stunning beaches, a few of which could contend with the world’s best.

-Designated a UNESCO world heritage site in 2001, the Jurassic Coast shoreline has more geologic layers of rock than anywhere else on earth.
+Designated a UNESCO world heritage site in 2001, Dorset’s Jurassic Coast seashore has more geologic layers of rock than anywhere else on earth.
 It’s one of the most jaw-dropping landscapes in the United Kingdom, with dramatic cliffs, secluded coves, coastal stacks and barrier beaches.

 Sandy shorelines and white pebble coves offer clear waters that are perfect for swimming, and beachfront cafés come with breathtaking views.
 Trek your way along this coast to uncover a few secret beaches and hidden treasures or race straight to a few of the big-name Dorset favorites.

 ⓘ TIP: For directions on how to get to Dorset’s Jurassic Coast, visit this page.